9 email marketing tips to fire up your pipeline

 Emily McGuire is the Owner and Chief Email Marketer of Flourish & Grit: An Email Marketing and Automation Studio.

-As someone who honours the grit it takes to get through this world, she appreciates ways to work smarter, not harder.
+As someone who honors the grit it takes to get through this world, she appreciates ways to work smarter, not harder.

 With lessons learned over a decade in tech, sending thousands of email campaigns, and earning clients over $80 million in email campaign revenue, she loves sharing the mistakes and strategies of email marketing done well.